NOAA-OWP/SoilFreezeThaw/tests/README.md

 # Soil Freeze Thaw model/BMI unit test
-Usage: run `./run_unittest.sh` (change/set $CXX to g++ compiler on your machaine)
+Usage: run `./run_unittest.sh` (change/set $CXX to g++ compiler on your machaine) If everything goes well, you should see the `Test passed?
+Yes` in the Summary of the Unit test.

 Multiple checks are performed:
 1. Check number of input/output variables